pydemo/databuddy/README.md

 - detect DONE/FAILED from cmd window. **DONE**
 - let user disable post-etl email (Common: email_to). **DONE**
 - change copy_vector format from db2db to db->db or db_2_db
-- find flicker on frame freeze
+- fix flicker on frame freeze

 #Does it work?
 yes, with some quirks and only for Oracle.